brucemack/brucemack.github.io/_posts/2024-06-25-clocks-working.md

 The master clock runs at about 1 MHz, so the machine "ticks" ever 1 microsecond.
 However, this 1 MHz master clock drives a 20 cycle sequence of events that defines one "memory cycle" of the computer.
-You can think of this 20 microsecond sequence as the more fundamental machine cycle with respect to memory activity: memory is addressed, read from, and written to during the different phases of this 20 microsecond period.
+You can think of this 20 microsecond sequence as the fundamental cycle with respect to memory activity: memory is addressed, read from, and written to during the different phases of this 20 microsecond period.

 The 20 individual "ticks" inside of the memory cycle are named T0, T1, T2, T3,
-T4, T5, R0, R1, R2, R3, R4, R5, R6, W0, W1, W2, W3, W4, W5, W6.
+T4, T5, R0, R1, R2, R3, R4, R5, R6, W0, W1, W2, W3, W4, W5, W6 and each has
+a specific purpose.

 As you can see from the timing diagram, the machine goes through an "advance" process on each W6 tick.

-This cycles is further segmented into the A and B cycles which are used to initiate alternating memory accesses.
+This memory cycle is further segmented into the A and B cycles which are used to initiate alternating memory accesses.

 The logic to handle all of this spans pages 01.10.05.1 through 01.10.12.1 of the ALD.